damuel90/todo-puzzle/README.md

 ## To-Do Puzzle App

-> To-Do Puzzle App is a mobile application for task management created with react native, redux for state and realm management for data permanence.
+> To-Do Puzzle App is a mobile application for task management created with react native, redux for state management and realm for data permanence.

 # Features

-- view all task (completed and no completed)
+- View all task (completed and no completed)
-- create tasks
+- Create tasks
-- switch task to completed
+- Switch task to completed

 # Requirements